Trade Schools vs. Career-Focused Colleges

 Trade schools only offer diplomas and certificates, and credits earned in these programs may not transfer to other academic programs in the future.

-Career-focused colleges, like Goodwin College, provide a comprehensive educational experience that combines general studies with specialized classes.
+Career-focused colleges, like Goodwin University, provide a comprehensive educational experience that combines general studies with specialized classes.
 Students at career-focused colleges also benefit from hands-on experience, in-field training, and career placement services.

 Like trade schools, career-focused colleges teach industry-specific skills that employers are looking for.
 Unlike trade schools however, career-focused colleges also teach students critical thinking, ethics, and other skills that make them valuable employees.

 Career-focused colleges offer many program types and levels.
-At Goodwin College, you can earn a certificate, associate degree, bachelor’s degree, and even a master’s degree depending on your chosen field of study.
+At Goodwin University, you can earn a certificate, associate degree, bachelor’s degree, and even a master’s degree depending on your chosen field of study.

 Our degree and certificate programs are designed to be flexible, allowing you to complete your coursework on your own terms: